-Core members Don Henley (drums) and the late Glenn Frey (guitar) guided the ship through numerous lineup changes.
-Members to pass through and impact an evolving sound over the years include country rock pioneer and multi-instrumentalist Bernie Leadon, country music fanatic Randy Meisner, longtime lead guitarist Don Felder, Clevland rock 'n' roller and current member Joe Walsh, bassist and current member Timothy B. Schmit, Frey's son Deacon and even country music superstar Vince Gill.
+Core band members Don Henley (drums) and the late Glenn Frey (guitar) guided the ship through numerous lineup changes.
+Others to pass through and impact an evolving sound over the years include country-rock pioneers and multi-instrumentalists Bernie Leadon and Randy Meisner as well as longtime lead guitarist Don Felder, Cleveland rock 'n' roller and current member Joe Walsh, Poco bassist turned current member Timothy B. Schmit, Frey's son Deacon and even country music superstar Vince Gill.

-Eagles fans have no shortage of worthy picks for their personal top 10 lists, and there's ample argument to switch out one of these selections for harmony showpiece and Steve Young original "Seven Bridges Road” or something way less obvious like “I Wish You Peace” or "The Sad Cafe."
-That said, here's a country fan’s take on the back catalog of one of the best roots-informed bands to ever emerge from the West Coast.
+Eagles fans have no shortage of greatest hits-caliber picks for their personal top 10 playlists, and there's ample argument to switch out one of these selections for harmony showpiece and Steve Young original "Seven Bridges Road," The Very Best Of add-on "Hole in the World" or something way less obvious like "After The Thrill is Gone," "Love Will Keep Us Alive," "Out of Control", "Get Over It" or "The Sad Cafe."
+That said, here's a few country fans' collective take on the back catalog of one of the best roots-informed bands enshrined in the Rock and Roll Hall of Fame.

-Across 10-plus epic minutes, the band proved that it never lost a step with this 2007 title track.
-It's a memorable collaboration between the classic lineup of Henley, Frey, Schmit and Walsh–a group that could've just rested on its laurels and cashed in by just playing the hits every night.
+Across 10-plus epic minutes, the band proved that it never lost a step with the title track of its 2007 studio album.
+It's a memorable collaboration between the classic lineup of Henley, Frey, Schmit and Walsh--a quartet that could've rested on its laurels and cashed in by just playing the hits every night.

 9. "Witchy Woman"